 Jasmine: Wow ma’am, but will this change everything in the classroom?

-Mrs. Gupta: No, not at all dear, nothing will be changed,it will just be "Modified".
-This is known as collaborative learning, wherein features of traditional and virtual classroom will be mixed up.
+Mrs. Gupta: No, not at all dear, nothing will be changed, it will just be “Modified”.
+This is known as collaborative learning, wherein features of the traditional and virtual classroom will be mixed up.
 It would more innovative, more entertaining and more knowledgeable.
 Apart from all this, I will always be there to guide you.

 Jasmine: Yes ma’am no one can take your place.

-As Albert Einstein says, "It is the supreme art of the teacher to awaken the joy in creative expression and knowledge" is absolutely correct.
-Though these machines may provide the whole classroom a gateway for learning at home,but your lessons, your each gesture will make us learn and make us more confident.
+As Albert Einstein says, “It is the supreme art of the teacher to awaken the joy in creative expression and knowledge” is absolutely correct.
+Though these machines may provide the whole classroom a gateway for learning at home, your lessons, your every gesture will make us learn and make us more confident.

 It is evident through this simple; though prudent conversation of a teacher-student who bring out the nuances of both forms of learning and make it evident how the scenario of “Learning” is changing for the good of all.
 It can be said that one can’t forget the classroom way of teaching, but there is always a scope of improvisations, by keeping the old elements intact.